lowRISC/style-guides/VerilogCodingStyle.md

 Do not use three-state logic (`Z` state) to accomplish on-chip logic such as muxing.

-Do not infer a latch inside a function, as this may cause a simulation / synthesis mismatch.
+Do not infer a latch inside a function, as this may cause a simulation/synthesis mismatch.

 ### Case Statements